Learn how GPT-5 enhances stock analysis and trading with powerful insights, chart patterns, and data-backed strategies for better investments.

 "Find growth technology stocks based on the following metrics: revenue growth >20%, liquidity ratio >1, positive free cash flow trends, and a high price-to-earnings (P/E) ratio compared to competitors.
 Include qualitative factors like leadership strength and public sentiment.
 For each candidate, list what data you used, what you could not verify, and what would invalidate the thesis."

 To keep your workflow consistent, ask GPT-5 to output a table you can paste into a journal, and include a “risk notes” column (e.g., earnings date proximity, sector rotation risk, and key levels to watch).
-If you plan to backtest your ideas later, include a column that translates your logic into unambiguous “if/then” rules you can test.
+If you plan to turn your logic into a TradingView script later, this is also a natural point to use Quant’s documentation as a guide to structuring indicator or strategy ideas so they are easier to convert into Pine Script.

 Leverage Financial Data and Sources